Transgender Legal Defense & Education Fund

-The Transgender Legal Defense & Education Fund (TLDEF) is an American civil rights organization that focuses on transgender (LGBT) equality through impact litigation and public policy work.
+The Transgender Legal Defense & Education Fund (TLDEF) was an American civil rights organization that focuses on transgender (LGBT) equality through impact litigation and public policy work.
+In January 2024, TLDEF announced that they would be merging with the National Center for Transgender Equality to form a new organization, Advocates for Trans Equality.
+The merger was finalized in October 2024.

 History

 TLDEF was founded in 2003 by Michael Silverman to advocate for transgender rights including health care and restroom access.

 Executive Directors

 Programs

-TLDEF's name change project pairs private attorneys with transgender clients and has helped about 1,500 transgender people change their names.
+TLDEF's name change project paired private attorneys with transgender clients and helped about 1,500 transgender people change their names.

-Notable cases brought by the organization include In re Mathis, the successful 2013 petition of first-grader Coy Mathis to the Colorado Civil Rights Division for the right to use the restroom appropriate to her gender, and Schawe-Lane v.
+Notable cases brought by the organization included In re Mathis, the successful 2013 petition of first-grader Coy Mathis to the Colorado Civil Rights Division for the right to use the restroom appropriate to her gender, and Schawe-Lane v.
 Amazon, in which the U.S. Equal Employment Opportunity Commission found evidence of harassment and discrimination against a husband and wife couple at the Amazon distribution center in Hebron, Kentucky, currently pending in the United States District Court for the Eastern District of Kentucky.
-The organization recently won rulings from the U.S. Equal Employment opportunity against Walmart in two cases: Robison v.
+The organization won rulings from the U.S. Equal Employment opportunity against Walmart in two cases: Robison v.
 Walmart, and Bost v.
 Walmart (also in litigation in North Carolina federal court).
 As a result, the Human Rights Campaign suspended Walmart's rating in its Corporate Equality Index.